 The easy way to tell

 If you’re walking down the street looking at antennas on rooftops, look for wires going to each element.
-If you see them, that’s a log periodic.
+Do you see wires?
+If so, that’s a log periodic.
 If you don’t, you probably have a Yagi.

 Which is better?